Targeted Arts Development Initiative

 Accessibility

 All Commission sponsored programs, services and facilities are fully accessible to all Tennessee artists and citizens.
 Organizations are urged to consider contracting with diverse artists, artists living with disabilities, and/or artists representing Tennessee’s diverse artistic and cultural heritage.
 No person on the basis of race, color, national origin, disability, age, religion or sex shall be excluded from participation in, or be denied benefits of, or otherwise be subject to discrimination of services, programs and employment provided by the Commission and its contracting agencies.
-If an individual believes he or she has been subjected to discrimination, he/she should contact Kim Johnson, the Commission’s Director of Arts Access, at kim.johnson@tn.gov or (615) 532-9797.
+If an individual believes they have been subjected to discrimination, they should contact Kim Johnson, the Commission’s Director of Arts Access, at kim.johnson@tn.gov or (615) 532-9797.

 Who to Contact